The Six-Second Chair Test — The Buffalo Data That Beats The Step Count Renee Has Been Failing Since November

-The headline that just scrolled across the screen says 5,000 Women, Eight Years, Two Tests That Beat Step Count.
+The chyron scrolls.
+5,000 Women, Eight Years, Two Tests That Beat Step Count.
+Renee picks up her phone.

 Related Read

-A team out of the University at Buffalo followed more than five thousand community-dwelling women aged 63 to 99 for a median of eight years.
-Three baseline measurements mattered.
+A team at the University at Buffalo (Department of Epidemiology) tracked 5,000+ community-dwelling women aged 63 to 99 for a median of eight years.
+Three baseline numbers.
 Grip strength on a handheld dynamometer.
 Five-times-sit-to-stand time.
-Self-reported aerobic activity.
+Self-reported aerobic minutes.

-They ran the math controlling for age, BMI, smoking status, comorbidities — and, critically, aerobic activity.
+They controlled for age, BMI, smoking, comorbidities — and, critically, aerobic activity itself.

-Every seven kilograms of grip strength tied to twelve percent lower all-cause mortality.
-Top-quartile grip strength tied to thirty-three percent lower mortality compared to the bottom quartile.
-Every six-second improvement in five-times-sit-to-stand time tied to four percent lower mortality.
+Every 7 kg of grip strength tied to 12% lower all-cause mortality.
+Top-quartile grip strength tied to 33% lower mortality versus the bottom quartile.
+Every 6-second improvement in the chair-stand test tied to 4% lower mortality.

-The strength signals held independent of aerobic activity.
-Women who failed the 150-minute-per-week guideline still got most of the protective effect from being in the top half of grip strength or chair-stand time.
+The strength signals held independent of cardio.
+Women who never hit the 150-minute aerobic guideline (HHS Physical Activity Guidelines, 2018, still current) still got most of the protective effect from being in the top half of grip or chair-stand.

-That last finding is the part the morning-show segments are missing.
-The medical-press translations coming out this week are framing it as "you need to add strength to your cardio."
-That is not what Buffalo found.
-Buffalo found the strength signal was protective on its own, in a population where most women were not hitting the cardio guideline anyway.
+The morning-show translations this week are framing it as "add strength to your cardio."
+Wrong.
+Buffalo found the strength signal was protective on its own, in a population where most women weren't hitting the cardio guideline anyway.

 The kitchen-chair test, right now

+Sturdy kitchen chair, no wheels.
+Back not touching the chair back.
+Feet flat.
+Arms crossed over your chest.
 Start the timer.
-Stand all the way up, then sit all the way down.
-Repeat until you have stood up five times.
-Stop the timer when your bottom touches the chair on the fifth repetition.
+Stand all the way up, sit all the way down.
+Five reps.
+Stop the timer when your bottom touches on the fifth rep.

-If you cannot complete five reps without using your hands, that is data, not a failure.
-The protocol below adjusts.
+If you can't complete five without using your hands, that is data, not a failure.
+Write the number down.
+We're training it.

-Why a chair stand predicts mortality at all
+Why a chair stand predicts when you die

-It is a composite test of quad strength, hip-flexor function, balance, motor control, joint range of motion, and — quietly — cardiovascular reserve.
-A 64-year-old woman who stands from a chair five times in nine seconds is moving roughly sixty kilograms of bodyweight through hip-and-knee flexion-extension five times in nine seconds.
-That is not nothing.
+It's a composite of quad strength, hip-flexor function, balance, motor control, joint range of motion, and — quietly — cardiovascular reserve.
+A 64-year-old standing five times in nine seconds is moving roughly 60 kg of bodyweight through full hip-and-knee flexion-extension at a sustained tempo.
+That is a load.

-The six-second improvement Buffalo associated with a four-percent mortality drop is not six seconds of willpower.
-It is the downstream signal of an entire physiological system that has been re-trained.
+The 6-second improvement Buffalo associates with a 4% mortality drop is not 6 seconds of willpower.
+It's the downstream signal of an entire physiological system that's been retrained.

 The test is the symptom.
 The protocol is the cure.